fworks/algorithms-spring-boot/README.md

 - Java 10
 - Spring Boot 2
+- String Web (using tomcat at moment, thinking about move to undertow)
 - Spring DevTool (for speeding up the development / restart, etc)
 - Lombok (for avoiding boilerplate code)
 - Swagger-ui (for exposing the rest services in a easy/user friendly web page)